johannesloetzsch/pillbus/README.md

 Should you produce hardware based on this source, you must where practicable maintain the source location visible on the external case of the products.

-This project is reusing work of [OtterPill by Jana-Marie](https://github.com/Jana-Marie/OtterPill) and [jamesmunns](https://github.com/jamesmunns/OtterPill-rs).
+This project is reusing work of [OtterPill by Jana-Marie](https://github.com/Jana-Marie/OtterPill).